The Rockford Fosgate Punch 300-1 is a

 Aluminum Heatsink: The cast aluminum heatsink dissipates heat

-from the MOSFET devices to the heatsink.
-The multi-layer insulated metal MEHSA
+devices to the heatsink.
+The multi-layer insulated metal MEHSA substrate

-substrate operates with minimal thermal resistance, spreading heat both downward
+operates with minimal thermal resistance, spreading heat both downward and

 allows greater power output, enhanced thermal stability, and maximum

 Trans-ANA (TRANSconductance Active Nodal Amplifier): Trans-ANA